rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-09-03-a02d24bb98c15273-adjudication-order-in-the-matter-of-manipulation-in-the-scrip-of-secur-credentia.md

 stocks:
 - SECUR
 tags:
+- adjudication
-- adjudication-order
+- enforcement
-- market-manipulation
+- market-operations
-- enforcement-action
+- regulatory-framework
 - securities-fraud
-- PFUTP-regulations
 title: Adjudication Order in the matter of manipulation in the scrip of SecUR Credentials Limited
 ---